 She begins by “complicating” the debate.
 Chapter 1, “Introduction: It’s Time to Complicate Things”, Trothen argues for an understanding of sport as a secular religion that pursues the sacred through the spiritual quality of hope.
 A secular religion is a religion that has no formal institutionalization, dogmas, or clergy, but nonetheless pursues the sacred.
 In the case of sport, hope is the key spiritual means of pursuing the sacred.
 Trothen uses Pamela R. McCarroll’s definition of hope: “Hope is the experience of the opening of horizons of meaning and participation in relationship to time, other human and nonhuman being, and/or the transcendent.”
 This is important for the sport enhancement debate because hope and the meaning derived from the pursuit of the sacred in sport are directly affected by sport enhancement.
 Sport enhancement can place an ultimate value on winning or, in the case of elite sports in particular, productive longevity in one’s sport, limiting the ways hope may be expressed or meaning derived by both the athletes and the fans.
 The contemporary debate over sport enhancement tends to focus on these values and center the argument over a normative experience of “fairness”.
 Thus, arguments over Trothen’s three case studies – super swimsuits, Oscar Pistorius, and Caster Semenya – do not consider fully the implications of sport enhancement on questions such as What does it mean to be human?
 What are the values and goods drawn from sport?
 How do normative values influence the debate and are these values problematic?
 Trothen attempts to reshape the debate by demonstrating that sport as a secular religion necessarily requires consideration of sport’s spiritual dimension in the enhancement debate.
 She offers her arguments “from a feminist Reformed Protestant perspective”, contending that the values and themes derived from her perspective are critical to problematizing and reshaping the current debate.

 Chapter 2, “Sport and Techno-science: Setting the Stage”, argues that techno-science, while useful, is also problematic in its relationship with sport.
 A key concern for Trothen is the assumption that science is value-free and by its very nature objective.
 The concern is amplified when science is joined with technology, which is value-laden.
 Trothen examines some contemporary developments in sport techno-science to demonstrate that the present fascination with technology and the stifling of virtue ethics in scientific research have limited to sport enhancement debate to a focus on augmented advantages.
-Trothen considers an evaluation of innate advantages in certain athletes, such as Michael Phelps, just as important to the conversation.
+Trothen considers an evaluation of innate advantages in certain athletes, like Michael Phelps, just as important to the conversation.
 Understanding where innate human advantage ends and augmentation begins is central to the debate, but also opens up a further controversy over what it means to be human.

 Chapter 3, “Theological Reflection on Sport and Techno-science: Creation, Fall, and Redemption”, uses Christian theology to consider the virtues of sport and techno-science.
 It is important to note that Trothen does not see Christian theology as a wholly unique system of values that offers the only alternative to the contemporary debate.
 Rather, she proposes that Christian theology is a perspective on the issues and her evaluation may be seen as a case study of how the application of an institutional religion’s perspective can highlight important facets missing from the contemporary debate over sport and techno-science.